nautilusrobot/blog/_posts/2024-10-12-zoom_call_with_Dr_Yuan.md

 > our ocean.

-Solution: do you have any suggestions or ideas in mind as solutions to this problem?
+do you have any suggestions or ideas in mind as solutions to this problem?

 > * To solve the oil spills problem, I think the most important point is to understand the long-